-Implementation of Character Education Management Based on Philosophy of Education approach tend to have a culture that supports students' moral development.
+Implementation of Character Education Management Based on Philosophy of Education

+This study found that character education management based on educational philosophy can be done by integrating philosophical values into school policies, curriculum, and learning environment.
+Schools that implement this approach tend to have a culture that supports students' moral development.
 For example, school policies that emphasize individual and collective responsibility and moral independence help students to better understand and apply the values they learn in their daily lives.